capitalone/DataProfiler/docs/source/profiler.rst

 * **Int/Float Differences** - One profile subtracts the value from the other.

-* **String Differences** - The strings will be shown in a list: [profile1 str, profile2 str].
+* **String Differences** - The strings will be shown in a list:

+    * [profile1 str, profile2 str]

-* **List Differences** - A list of 3 will be returned showing the unique values of each profile and the shared values, ex: [profile 1 unique values, shared values, profile 2 unique values].
+* **List Differences** - A list of 3 will be returned showing the unique values of each profile and the shared values, ex:

+    * [profile 1 unique values, shared values, profile 2 unique values]

-* **Dict Differences** - Some dictionaries with varied keys will also return a list of three in the format: [profile 1 unique key-values, shared key differences, profile 2 unique key-values].
+* **Dict Differences** - Some dictionaries with varied keys will also return a list of three in the format:

+    * [profile 1 unique key-values, shared key differences, profile 2 unique key-values]

 Create the difference report like this: